 Still, it is difficult to determine the exact degree of colonization and integration of local populations.
 In some areas of the Mediterranean, Greek cities were immediately established, while in others there were only trading posts, with temporary residents, such as merchants and sailors.

+How did ancient Greek colonies affect other places?
 The very term “colonization” implies the domination of the indigenous peoples, a sense of cultural superiority of the colonists, and a special cultural homeland that controls and leads the whole process.
 This did not necessarily happen in the ancient Greek world and therefore, in this sense, Greek colonization was a very different process from, for example, the policies of some European powers in the 19th and 20th centuries.
-It is, therefore, a process that is best described as’ cultural contact.
+It is, therefore, a process that is best described as cultural contact.

 The establishment of ancient Greek colonies throughout the Mediterranean allowed the export of many goods, such as vintage Greek pottery, wine, oil, metalwork, and textiles, as well as the production of wealth from the land – for example, timber, metals, and agricultural products (especially cereals). , dried fish, and hides) – and often became lucrative trading hubs and a source of slavery.